 Ultimately, both developers and operations seek productivity of the organization.
 But agendas of the two are north & south for each other.
-Developers create and improve software and application ASAP, and operations restrains changes from happening in the environment.
-Some bridge must be there between the two for an effective and efficient functioning of the organization.
+Developers create and improve software and application ASAP, and operations restrain changes from happening in the environment.
+Some bridges must be there between the two for the effective and efficient functioning of the organization.

-Traditionally, in ops organizations, the teams are organized by their functioning and specialities such as – database administration, network administration, server administration and so on.
-The consequences of this rise up to the surface in complex activities as work waiting in long queues, little visibility of how the value stream and the work is related etc.
+Traditionally, in ops organizations, the teams are organized by their functioning and specialties such as – database administration, network administration, server administration and so on.
+The consequences of this rise up to the surface in complex activities as work waiting in long queues, little visibility of how the value stream and the work are related, etc.

 The issue get worse as the developers are focussed on speed and the operations are encouraged for reliable, secure & optimized network experience.
 It finally ends up with bottlenecks, delays and quality issues because of large queues, longer lead times and poor hand offs.

 The profound shift from conventional IT culture to DevOps to bring the developers and operations together to march toward common goals understanding objectives of each other, working together functioning the organization as a whole, is the demand of the hour.